 It’s the end of an era.
 Once Ant-Man and the Wasp ends its theatrical run it’ll be making its way over to Netflix for fans to stream in the comfort of their own superhero lair.
 But it’ll also be the final Marvel Studios movie to land on Netflix.

 The New York Times reported that starting with Captain Marvel, all Disney movies (including every Marvel Studios title) will land on Disney’s own streaming platform and swerve Netflix altogether.
-Disney’s currently unnamed streaming platform is set to launch in 2019.

 The good news is that Disney has no plans to remove the Netflix Originals Marvel shows from the platform anytime soon (but never say never) and there are still several Marvel properties that Netflix has streaming rights to, meaning the movies should stay on the platform for a while longer yet.